monashmicroimaging/gitbook-fiji-basics/part_7_working_with_stacks.md

 ## 3D Projections {#3d-projections}

-When working with z-stacks, you can create a 3D projection of the stack by going to **Image Stacks 3D Project**.
+When working with z-stacks, you can create a 3D projection of the stack by going to **Image -&gt; Stacks -&gt; 3D Project**.

 ![](/assets/part7/3d_project_menu.jpg)